Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 What does public liability insurance cover for restaurants in Malaysia?

-Public liability insurance covers your restaurant against claims from third parties who suffer injury or property damage because of your business operations.
-This includes customer slip-and-fall injuries, food poisoning claims, allergic reactions, burns, and damage to customer property.
+It covers claims from third parties who suffer injury or property damage because of your operations, including slip-and-fall injuries, food poisoning claims, allergic reactions, burns, and damage to customer property.
 It also covers your legal defence costs.

 Does public liability insurance cover food poisoning claims?

 It depends on the policy.
 A standard PL policy may not include food and drink liability.
 You need to confirm that food and drink contamination is specifically covered, not excluded.
-For F&B businesses, this is the most important extension to check when buying a policy.
+For F&B businesses this is the most important extension to check.

 Yes.
-Cloud kitchens still face food safety claims from delivery customers, injuries to delivery riders collecting orders, and shared-space liability risks.
-The absence of dine-in customers reduces some risks but doesn't eliminate liability.
-Many cloud kitchen landlords also require PL insurance as a condition of the lease.
+Cloud kitchens still face food safety claims from delivery customers, injuries to delivery riders collecting orders, kitchen fire risk, and shared-space liability.
+The absence of dine-in customers reduces some risks but doesn't remove the fire exposure or the liability, and many cloud kitchen landlords require PL as a lease condition.

 What's the difference between public liability and product liability insurance?

-Public liability covers injuries and damage arising from your business operations and premises.
-Product liability specifically covers claims arising from products you sell or supply.
-For F&B businesses, food is your "product," so you need a PL policy that includes food and drink liability, which effectively bridges both coverages.
+Public liability covers injuries and damage arising from your operations and premises.
+Product liability covers claims arising from products you sell.
+For F&B, food is your product, so you need PL that includes food and drink liability, which effectively bridges both.

 Does my landlord's insurance cover my restaurant?

-No. Your landlord's fire or property insurance covers the building structure.
-It does not cover your business operations, your liability to customers, or your equipment.
-As a tenant, you need your own public liability insurance to cover claims arising from your F&B business activities.
+No. Your landlord's fire or property insurance covers the building structure only.
+It does not cover your kitchen equipment, your fit-out, or your liability to customers.
+As a tenant you need your own fire base and public liability.

 Contingent Conclusion